Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

 =========================================

 Having set up your passcode and possibly biometrics, you must then submit a request for an identity and an initial account.
-This flow will start immediately after setting up the passcode and biometrics.
+You do this immediately after setting up the passcode and biometrics.

 #.
-If you don’t have any identities or accounts, select **I want to create my initial account**.
+If you don’t have any identities or accounts, tap **I want to create my initial account**.

    - If you already have one or more identities and accounts, you can just import them now.